Sortino ratio

 The Sortino ratio measures the risk-adjusted return of an investment asset, portfolio, or strategy.
-It is a modification of the Sharpe ratio but penalizes only those returns falling below a user-specified target or required rate of return, while the Sharpe ratio penalizes both upside and downside volatility equally.
+It is a modification of the Sharpe ratio but penalizes only those returns falling below a user-specified target or required rate of return, while the Sharpe ratio penalizes both upside and downside variance equally.
 Though both ratios measure an investment's risk-adjusted return, they do so in significantly different ways that will frequently lead to differing conclusions as to the true nature of the investment's return-generating efficiency.

 The Sortino ratio is used as a way to compare the risk-adjusted performance of programs with differing risk and return profiles.
-In general, risk-adjusted returns seek to normalize the risk across programs and then see which has the higher return unit per risk.
+As such, risk-adjusted returns normalize risks across programs.